 Reluctantly, Leonie gives Kayla back to Jojo, unable to look at either of them.
 They drive to Michael’s parents’ house in silence.
 Big Joseph answers the door and hugs Michael.
 Michael’s mother Maggie joins them, suggesting that they come inside to eat, but Big Joseph says they’ve already eaten and that “they ain’t welcome in this house.”
 Maggie insists, and asks to be introduced to Jojo and Kayla.
 She is polite, but not friendly.
 Kayla doesn’t say anything, and Big Joseph remarks that he knew the kids would be rude because they were raised by Leonie.
 Joseph goes on to say the children are “bad blood,” and Maggie doesn’t say anything.
 Eventually, Big Joseph explodes, calling Leonie a “nigger bitch.”

 Michael’s return to his parents’ house is the most disturbing instance of “homecoming” in the novel.
 Although Big Joseph and Maggie seem to genuinely love their son, this love is overridden by the strength of Big Joseph’s racial hatred.
-Big Joseph’s comment about “bad blood” indicates his fury at the idea of his own white family line being “tainted” by miscegenation.
+Big Joseph’s comment about “bad blood” indicates his fury at the idea of his own white family line being “tainted” by a mixed-race child.
 Again, this hatred is so strong that it prevents him from even acknowledging the existence of his grandchildren.

 Michael head-butts Big Joseph and they begin to wrestle one another.
 Leonie feels panicked but also strangely amused, thinking that whole thing is “ridiculous” and “stupid.”
 Maggie tries unsuccessfully to intervene, and Leonie suddenly grabs her children’s hands and marches them out of the house.
 They get in the car and wait until Michael comes crashing out, with Maggie following close behind.
 They talk; Michael is crying.
 Leonie knows she should leave but she stays and watches Maggie embrace Michael.
 Eventually Michael gets in the car and they drive away.